e-c-k-e-r/vall-e/README.md

 * `--yaml=./path/to/your/config.yaml`: will load the targeted YAML
 * `--listen 0.0.0.0:7860`: will set the web UI to listen to all IPs at port 7860.
 Replace the IP and Port to your preference.

+### Emergent Behavior

+The model can be prompted in creative ways to yield some interesting behaviors:
+* prompting without an input audio prompt will have the model generate a random voice at the "cost" of some unintelligible utterance at the beginning of the output response (despite doing no promptless training).
+  * finetunes / LoRAs can benefit from this by having input audio promptless synthesis, while opting to have an input audio prompt for guidance.
+* prompting with an input text prompt being the transcription of the input audio prompt will have the response follow very closely to the input prompt  (despite not doing input=output training).
+  * this should allow for easy transcription editing without much fuss.

 #### Inference

 Synthesizing speech is simple: